-Apple Inc. (AAPL) won’t have to publish a notice telling customers that Samsung Electronics Co. didn’t copy its tablet designs until after an appeal in the intellectual property dispute is heard in October, a U.K. court ruled.
+Apple Inc. (AAPL:US) won’t have to publish a notice telling customers that Samsung Electronics Co. didn’t copy its tablet designs until after an appeal in the intellectual property dispute is heard in October, a U.K. court ruled.

 Apple had been ordered on July 18 to put a message on its U.K. website and take out advertisements in British newspapers describing a London court ruling that Samsung’s Galaxy devices didn’t imitate the iPad.

 That would have caused Apple “irreparable and disproportionate harm,” said the company’s lawyer Anthony Grabiner today, arguing the order should be delayed pending an appeal.
 “If you were on the other side you would be jumping around with joy.”